sarthakjoshi7/Conversational-RAG-For-PDF-OCR/README.md

 ## Project Goal

 The goal of this project is to build an intelligent document question answering system capable of handling both text based and scanned PDF documents.
+Traditional RAG applications work well with digital PDFs but struggle with scanned documents because the text is embedded inside images.
+This project addresses that limitation by integrating OCR with a Conversational RAG pipeline.
+The system automatically detects whether a PDF contains extractable text and falls back to OCR when required.

 ## Features